Skip to main content

 Our GCSE English Language course allows our students to be assessed on challenging texts from the 19th, 20th and 21st Century.
 These texts, which range across different genres and types, provide effective models to help students develop their own writing.
 Our students will be able to read texts critically as well as synthesise and evaluate given texts.
 In terms of writing, our Language GCSE allows our students to develop their ability to produce clear and coherent texts to impact the reader.

-Read like a Literary Scholar
+Read Like A Literary Scholar

 In English, reading is the fundamental of our subject.
 Our language and literature texts give our pupils the chance to develop culturally, emotionally, intellectually and socially.
 Every lesson, students are offered opportunities to explore challenging and demanding texts in order to predict, clarify, summarise and question characters, themes, authorial intent and unpick the layers of meaning found within.
+Teachers model reading aloud to allow complex ideas and vocabulary to become more accessible and for students to emulate and grow in confidence as they tackle increasingly challenging texts with topical issues.

 Through our wide variety of clubs and extracurricular activities (Book Club, Debate Club, Literature Society) pupils are encouraged to read outside of the curriculum and expand their understanding of the world around them.
 Not only this, but our students have had visits from professional writers such as authors Robert Goodale and Danielle Jawando to broaden their horizons and encourage creativity.
 Through trips to Waterstones and Wigan Library, pupils have also seen reading outside the context of school whilst taking part in workshops with current poets.